carriefeng23/STAT5243-Project-2/README.md

 - Updated dataset with new features
 - Feature engineering log
 ## Download
+user can choose to download engineered dataset and feature log as csv files by clicking `Download Engineered Dataset` and `Download Feature Log` at the side bar
 - engineered_dataset.csv
 - feature_log.csv
 # Step 4: Exploratory Data Analysis (EDA)